Norway tightens asylum rules as anti-migrant sentiment strengthens

 The Nordic country of 5.2 million people, which is a member of the passport-free Schengen area but not of the European Union, expects to receive up to 35,000 asylum applications this year.
 That figure has been revised upwards several times since August as Europe grapples with its biggest migrant crisis since World War Two.

-The ruling minority coalition, made up of the center-right Conservatives and the anti-immigration Progress Party, announced the legislation only last Friday.
+The ruling minority coalition, made up of the centre-right Conservatives and the anti-immigration Progress Party, announced the legislation only last Friday.

 It was passed in parliament late on Thursday with the help of the main opposition Labour Party and several centrist parties and given formal approval by the cabinet and king on Friday.